Thomas P. Vartanian

 Arlington, VA 22201

-Thomas P. Vartanian is the Founder and Executive Director of the Financial Regulation & Technology Institute of Gorge Mason University’s Scalia Law School, where he is also a Professor of Law.
+Thomas P. Vartanian is the Founder and Executive Director of the Financial Regulation & Technology Institute of George Mason University Antonin Scalia Law School, where he is also a Professor of Law.
 Between 1983 and 2018, he chaired the Financial Institution’s practices at Dechert LLP and Fried Frank through four financial crisis and was consistently recognized by clients as “one of the best financial services lawyers in America.”

 Mr. Vartanian served in the Reagan Administration as General Counsel of the Federal Home Loan Bank Board and the FSLIC.
 In that role, he authorized the receivership, sale or liquidation of more than 430 failed S&Ls, and orchestrated the merger of hundreds of others in some of the first interstate and inter-industry acquisitions done in the country.
 Prior to that, he served in the Office of the Comptroller of the Currency as Special Assistant to the Chief Counsel and Senior Antitrust Litigation Attorney.